IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] Automata at riot were Kingfisher's, not Giltstern's (how to tell?)

 Gyrfalcon's Investigation
- - [ ] asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
- - [ ]
  - [ ] recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
 Gyrfalcon fixed it but wasn't sure how the orders got mixed up
- - [ ] did they get on the trail of Kingswill? asked Macaw to audit Kingswill Trading/all the trading companies Avizallo works with, he never did it.
- - [ ] something that definitively points to owl, and the evidence was wiped (evidence of foul play at the house)
-- found mentions of the Queen of Thieves?

 Gandras
 - [ ] Owes money to Giltstern